St Andrews-W&L Partnership

-- Sunday, September 2: Arrive at Edinburgh airport by 12:00 pm.
-Arrangements will be made to transport you into town and check-in to the hotel
+- Sunday, September 1: Arrive at Edinburgh airport by 12:00 pm.
+Arrangements will be made to transport you into town and check-in to the hotel.

-Students will not be housed together as a program or as roommates.
 There is a range of accommodation for undergraduates.
 More information can be found on the accommodation page.
 We cannot guarantee your first choice of Residence.
-Please inform the program director of any special housing requests or needs by April 1.
+Please inform the program director of any special housing requests.

-The cost of the fall term program with orientation will TENTATIVELY be set at $18,200 for the Fall 2018 term (subject to change by the CIE office in response to exchange rate fluctuations).
+The cost of the program will be set approximately one semester before the term abroad (subject to change by the CIE office in response to exchange rate fluctuations).

 Financial aid must be awarded by the student's home university.
 For W&L students, all financial aid normally received may be applied to this program.